greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/managing/proxy-ic.html.md

 > **Important** If a segment instance hostname is bound to a different IP address at runtime, you must run `gpstop -u` to re-load the `gp_interconnect_proxy_addresses` value.

 This is an example PL/Python function that displays or sets the segment instance proxy port values for the `gp_interconnect_proxy_addresses` parameter.
-To create and run the function, you must enable PL/Python in the database with the `CREATE EXTENSION plpythonu` command.
+To create and run the function, you must enable PL/Python in the database with the `CREATE EXTENSION plpython3u` command.

 ```
 --